 Patient level information — UpToDate offers two types of patient education materials.

 The Basics — The Basics patient education pieces answer the four or five key questions a patient might have about a given condition.
 These articles are best for patients who want a general overview and who prefer short, easy-to-read materials.

 Patient information: Constipation in children (The Basics)

-Patient information: Daytime wetting (The Basics)
+Patient information: Daytime wetting in children (The Basics)

 Patient information: Giving your child over-the-counter medicines (The Basics)